-5. Discussion
+5 Discussion

 In this paper we ask to what extent the pricing behaviour of a price-setting monopolist guided by the safety-first principle mimics actual pricing practices.
 In the introduction we listed some of the observations that have been made with respect to pricing.
 Firstly, the case appears that many firms diverge from the pure profit-maximising behaviour because they use mark-up pricing.
-When a monopolist applies the safetyone-to-one basis for the case of linear demand.
+When a monopolist applies the safety-first principle, a change in the unit cost, inclusive of an increase in a unit tax, is passed through to price on a one-to-one basis for the case of linear demand.
 This is not the case for a monopolist who maximises expected profit.
 Secondly, it seems that monopolies in the market for performance goods, such as selling access to football, price in the inelastic range of the demand curve.
 A similar finding applies to the monopoly market for tobacco in Sweden.
-For both cases it seem reasonable to say that production is characterised by a fixed cost and negligible variable cost.
+For both cases it seems reasonable to say that production is characterised by a fixed cost and negligible variable cost.
 This is also the behaviour that is predicted when we apply the safety-first principle to a price setting monopolist.
-Thirdly, Kahneman and Tversky (1979) argue that risk is more acceptable when gains are less likely.
-On this point our results show that a higher fixed cost (which makes it more likely that the profit is unacceptably low) implies that the optimum price-and, therefore, risk-goes up.
+Thirdly, Kahneman and Tversky (1979) argue that risk a higher fixed cost (which makes it more likely that the profit is unacceptably low) implies that the optimum price-and, therefore, risk-goes up.
 Finally, the hypothesis that the monopolist uses the safety-first principle goes some way in explaining the fact that price responds more strongly to cost changes than to demand changes (cf. Kahneman et al., 1986).